Why you can trust Jerry

 What happens if you don’t pay your car insurance premium?

 Not paying your car insurance premiums can have serious repercussions, including a hike in premiums and possibly losing your car..
-Here’s what will happen if you stop paying your premiums.
+Here’s what will happen if you stop paying for your car insurance.

 If you miss a premium payment, your insurer will send you a sternly worded letter reminding you to pay up.
 You’ll most likely receive this letter in the form of an email or a text message.
 You might be charged a late fee if you make your payment past the due date.

-If you find yourself in this situation, do your best to pay.
+If you find yourself in this situation, do your best to pay up.
 The consequences only get worse from here on out.